 - In a medium-sized mixing bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

-- In a separate bowl, combine the sour cream, egg, lemon zest and vanilla extract.
+- In a separate bowl, combine the sour cream, egg, milk, lemon zest and vanilla extract.
 Add the dry ingredients, stirring until just barely combined.
 Fold in the haskap berries.

 - Divide the batter evenly between the prepared muffin cups.
 (The cups should be roughly 3/4 full.)
 Bake in preheated oven for 20-25 minutes, or until tops are golden-brown and a toothpick inserted into the centre comes out clean.
 Let cool in the pan for 10 minutes, then transfer to a wire rack and let cool completely.